Biomedical Engineering

 Biocomputing Research Group

-Biocomputing Research Group is developing Bioinformatics tools and applying these revolutionary technologies to critical scientific and engineering applications related to biology.
+Biocomputing Research Group is developing bioinformatics tools and applying these revolutionary technologies to critical scientific and engineering applications related to biology.

 Faculty: Xuan Guo